nobledesktop/react-nights-curriculum-overview/readme.md

 ## Overview

 This curriculum is designed to teach students the fundamentals of React.
-It is broken down into four units: Beginning React, Intermediate React, Advanced React, and Full Stack React.
+It is broken down into four units:

+- Beginning React,
+- Intermediate React,
+- Advanced React,
+- Full Stack React.

 Each unit is broken down into multiple sections, most of which are designed to roughly fit a 6-hour class.
 All sections have a lesson and, time permitting, an assignment.
 The curriculum is designed to be taught in order, as each lesson builds on the previous one.

 ## How To Use This Repository